© Estate of Joan Mitchell, from the Collection of the Castellani Art Museum of Niagara University

 The CAM collection includes:

-- 19th century European artists Honore Daumier, Jean Baptiste Guillaumin and August Rodin and American landscapists John H. Twatchman, Albert Bierstadt, and Jasper Francis Cropsey.
+- 19th century European artists such as Honore Daumier, Jean Baptiste Guillaumin, August Rodin, American artists John H. Twatchman, Albert Bierstadt, and Jasper Francis Cropsey.

-- Early 20th century European artists Maurice Utrillo, Amodeo Modigliani, Pablo Picasso, Mary Cassatt, Salvador Dali, Roberto Matta, and American artists Milton Avery, Charles E. Burchfield, and Bradley Walker Tomlin.
+- Early 20th century European artists such as Maurice Utrillo, Amodeo Modigliani, Pablo Picasso, Mary Cassatt, Salvador Dali, Roberto Matta, and American artists Milton Avery, Charles E. Burchfield, and Bradley Walker Tomlin.

 - Contemporary artists of the last four decades: Jean-Michel Basquiat, April Gornik, Susan Rothenberg, Elizabeth Murray, Sam Gilliam, Judy Pfaff, David Salle, and Keith Haring, to name a few.